 Core Areas of Study

-The Core Areas of Study program has three foci: Adolescent Development; Child Advocacy and Family Policy; and Child Development.
+The Core Areas of Study program has two foci: Child Development and Adolescent Development.
 Students may elect a thesis or comprehensive exam option.

 This Core Area of Study is designed to develop general competence in understanding and applying theory and research regarding adolescents within the context of their families and communities.
 Students are expected to participate in projects involving adolescents and their families, and to complete a practicum in a program serving adolescents.